jrollin/rust-cli-workshop/6_api/README.md

 ## :clap: Congrats

-you can connect your app to any API
+you can connect your app to any API now !

 Check a solution with unit tests [here](./solution/src/main.rs)